Vedic Astrology: A

 Satisfactory,

-standardized rules for determining planetary strength and predicting results
+standardised rules for determining planetary strength and predicting results

 are often lacking.
 Clear guidelines to definitively determine which planetary